Phone / WhatsApp :+86 15868721920

 FactorWhat to CheckWhy It Matters

-Facing TypeGasket and sealing needsImproves sealing and reduces downtime
+Facing TypeGasket type + leakage tolerance + assembly controlImproves sealing repeatability and reduces downtime

 By carefully reviewing these factors, you make sure your flange selection matches your project’s pressure, media, and sealing needs.
-This step sets the stage for proper sizing and reliable performance.
+This step sets the stage for proper flange type selection, sizing, and documentation.

 Choose Stainless Steel Flange Types